Lose Upper Belly Fat Effectively: 11 Proven Strategies for a Flatter Stomach

 For example, drinking juice every day isn’t ideal since juice is loaded with sugar and doesn’t have the fiber (so doesn’t keep you full or help your digestion) whole fruit does.
 Instead, you could drink flavored sparkling water (0 calories), drink a smaller portion of juice, or even cut it with water to help you get that bikini perfect stomach faster.

 A good rule of thumb to keep in mind is eating food and drinking beverages that do something to help you.
-Coffee is a low-calorie drink that gives you energy, antioxidants, and may even reduce your risk of heart failure [7].
-As long as you don’t load it down with creamer, sweeteners, and other additives, it can be a healthy addition to your daily life.
+Coffee is a low-calorie drink that gives you energy, antioxidants, and may even reduce your risk of heart failure.11 As long as you don’t load it down with creamer, sweeteners, and other additives, it can be a healthy addition to your daily life.

 If you’re craving something frozen and sweet, eat frozen blueberries instead of ice cream.
 Ice cream is loaded with saturated fats that will pack those pounds back into your middle.
 Blueberries, on the other hand, have tons of antioxidants, vitamins, and fiber.
 So you’re satisfying your cravings with an alternative that works towards your goals instead of against them.

-One of the most critical rules to follow is calorie deficit.
-It can sound overwhelming to track your calories at first, but the truth is that if you eat more calories than you burn, you’ll gain weight.
-To help you quickly and accurately calculate how many calories you should be eating in a day, you’ll want to think about how active you are [8].
 Breathing, eating, and moving blood around the body all use food calories to operate.
 The calculator takes those functions into account as well as your activity, so you may actually need to eat more calories than you think!
 To lose weight, a good target is 500-800 calories under what you burn.
-And once you understand how to lose upper belly fat through eating the correct way, you can adding in more movement to achieve that bikini perfect stomach.
+Once you understand the method for shedding upper belly fat by eating right, you can add more movement to achieve that bikini perfect stomach.

 5 Exercises to Help You Lose Upper Belly Fat